Nebraska Department of Environment and Energy

 • Imperial: A community solar project has been given the go–ahead.
 SE Municipal Solar LLC would construct the project on city property between the transfer station and sewer ponds.

 • Lincoln: The 250–megawatt Salt Creek Solar project proposed by Ranger Power would be located on the east side of Lancaster County.
 This project could create enough energy to power 30,000 homes.
-Construction would probably not start until late 2022 or early 2023, and then the project would not come online until the end of 2024.

 • McCook: Premier Energy is proposing to build the George Norris Solar Plant.